Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Tooling

 \subsection{Server}

 To handle the data generated and sent by the plugin, we developed a remote Python server using Flask~\cite{grinberg2018flask}.
 The server receives the data using a \texttt{get} request and saves it to a local SQLite database~\cite{owens2010sqlite}.
 When the experiment is finished, the server is shut down.
+The presence of a dedicated server helps run large-scale experiments, without necessarily relying on manually sending and saving files.